Hemolytic–uremic syndrome: Treatment

 Treatment involves supportive care and may include dialysis, steroids, blood transfusions, and plasmapheresis.
+Early IV fluid hydration is associated with better outcomes including shorter hospital stays and reducing the risk of dialysis.

+Empiric antibiotics are not indicated in those who are immunocompetent, and may worsen the HUS.
+Antidiarrheals and narcotic medications to slow the gut are not recommended as they are associated with worsening symptoms, increased risk of HUS in those with STEC infection, and adverse neurologic reactions.
+Platelet transfusions should not be used as the may drive the process of microangiopathy leading to worsening TTP.

 While eculizumab is being used to treat atypical hemolytic uremic syndrome, no evidence as of 2018 supports its use in the main forms of HUS.
 Scientists are trying to understand how useful it would be to immunize humans or cattle.

 Prognosis

 Acute renal failure occurs in 55–70% of people with STEC-HUS, although up to 70–85% recover renal function.
 With aggressive treatment, more than 90% of patients survive the acute phase of HUS, and only about 9% may develop ESRD.
 Roughly one-third of persons with HUS have abnormal kidney function many years later, and a few require long-term dialysis.
 Another 8% of persons with HUS have other lifelong complications, such as high blood pressure, seizures, blindness, paralysis, and the effects of having part of their colon removed.
-The overall mortality rate from HUS is 5–15%.
-Children and the elderly have a worse prognosis.
+STEC-HUS is associated with a 3% mortality rate among young children and a 20% mortality rate in middle age or older adults.
+15-20% of children infected with STEC develop HUS, with the highest risk being in children younger than 5 years old.

 Patients with aHUS generally have poor outcomes, with up to 50% progressing to end-stage renal disease (ESRD) or irreversible brain damage; as many as 25% die during the acute phase.